timgentry/git_101/docs/instructions.md

-These are instructions on running a Git workshop.
+These are instructions on running a HDI Git workshop.

 1. Talk to ChatGPT
 2. Talk to Claude